 STREET SIGNAGE

 It is important to show that the area is part of an active Neighbourhood Watch scheme.
 Currently the costs of signage is supported by Eastleigh Borough Council so street signs will usually be provided free to new schemes.
-There is a new simplified process for getting approval to put up NW signs on lamp posts and there is no fee involved (Hampshire Council have kindly agreed not to apply a £30 fee shown on their website).
-These are details of the permissions application process, in case of difficulty contact ENWA for assistance.
-This is the current safety advice to be considered when erecting, refurbishing or cleaning NW signs.
+There is a new simplified process for getting approval to put up NW signs on lamp posts and there is no fee involved.
+The details are contained in the permissions application process – in case of difficulty contact ENWA for assistance.
+A Risk Assessment should always be carried out before starting to erect, refurbish or clean NW signs.

 EMAILING